Dan's Drive-In

-Dan's Drive-In is a historic diner in Columbus, Ohio.
+Dan's Drive-In was a historic diner in Columbus, Ohio.
 The diner was built in 1958, and was added to the Columbus Register of Historic Properties in 2018.
 The diner was deemed significant in representing the 1950s and 1960s, through to 1969 when mom-and-pop diners began to diminish.
 The structure was designed in a vernacular style, utilizing concrete blocks and metal.
 It is an excellent example of a mid 20th century drive-through diner, and one of few mid-century diners left in Columbus.

 Attributes

 Dan's Drive-In is located on the city's South Side, in a largely industrial area.

 The restaurant has a red and black checkerboard exterior and a large distinctive sign facing High Street.
 The interior has red vinyl seats, Route 66 paintings, and Elvis Presley and Marilyn Monroe memorabilia.

 The diner operates seven days a week until late afternoon, with plans to restore evening hours as neighborhood conditions improve.
 The menu has traditional diner food, a wide variety of breakfast, burgers, and Greek food options.